 We believe you’re worth investing in, and so do a lot of others.
-Many of our students pay their tuition ($12,900 for the Software Engineering Course) out of pocket.
-For those who need extra help, you can apply for a scholarship or look into the financing options below.
+Many of our students pay their tuition ($12,900 for the Software Engineering Course) out of pocket, but for those who need extra help, you can apply for a scholarship or look into the financing options below.

-Please email email@example.com if you have questions or need additional help!
+If you have questions or need additional help, please email email@example.com!

 Our Commitment to You